0BAB1/BRH/_posts/2024-11-5-Real_time_analysis__for_industrial_engineering.md

 ![Worker load added occupation simulation img](https://image.noelshack.com/fichiers/2024/45/2/1730807609-capture.jpg)

 We see our worker is very busy at the beginning !
-Given the facts that they are deadlines, ne worker might want to dalay th part control and organize himself a bit differently using the spare time he has. ut we now know it's doable !
+Given the facts that they are deadlines, the worker might want to dalay the "*part control*" task and organize himself a bit differently using the spare time he has. ut we now know it's doable !

-You can now play around with the scheduler and set priorities to the task in order to see on different organizations would affect the worker.
+> You can now play around with the scheduler and set priorities to the task in order to see on different organizations would affect the worker.
+{: .prompt-info }

 ## Conclusion